 Faculty can create direct links to articles found in Library databases and insert these links into the content

 of their D2L courses.
-Here are directions
+Here are directions for creating stable links

 If you would like to use Films on Demand streamed resources in an online course, please make sure these resources

 If you have problems inserting links from library databases into D2L or if links do not work off-campus,

 Streamed video is available from the DVDs, Videos and Streaming Tab on the

 library's main page via our Films on Demand database.
 You can also find physical items from our DVD/VHS collection

 To ensure you have video on the dates you need it, contact Margaret Yingling at

 651.779.3968, and she'll put your request on the video schedule.

 The Library supports the ongoing research needs of faculty by providing

 Interlibrary Loan services.
 Contact Cathy Adams at 651.779.3260